 Review - BikeRadar

 The range of model options is impressive, and similar to SRM's range of options.
 In most cases the user will need to assemble the components and supply and fit chainrings and possibly also cranks arms (these are optional and can be supplied fitted).
 So make sure you know what you are getting or need to have a complete working unit.
 Distribution, sales and service support is newer of course and so depending on where you are located in the world, availability and means of sale may be not as consumer friendly yet as for the established players.
 Power2Max have worked hard to provide good after sales and service support for their customers but it would be a good idea to check the level of local support you can expect.

 On 19 August 2013, Power2Max significantly updated their website with lots of new information and their sales and support options in some markets, in particular North America, which is a positive change, so that's good.

-I don't have a good feel for their history or long term viability as a business, although the product and price point is relatively appealing, and the recent (Aug 2013) updates to website and sales processes, are positive signs, but as always time will tell.
-With another year or so to see how they perform, and with some more rigourous examination of the data quality from these units and a greater established user base, I can see Power2Max moving into the Established Models category before long.
+I don't have a good feel for their history or long term viability as a business, although the product and price point is relatively appealing and the August 2013 updates to website and sales processes are positive signs, but as always time will tell.
+In January 2014 I moved the Power2Max up into the established models category, as they have now passed three years and seem to have established a good foothold in the market.

 Review - dcrainmaker

 These newer offerings show promise but need more time to prove themselves before moving into one of the other categories.
 I applied the same personal categorisation to Quarqs and Power2Max when they first arrived on the scene.